njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/README.md

-This repository the WeatherPy/VacationPy Challenge files in folders.
+This repository contains the WeatherPy/VacationPy Challenge's files in folders.